 Apply for our Teaching Bank Membership:Teaching Bank Membership

-The planning committee for the 9th Biennial Applied Legal Storytelling Conference is pleased to send out this call for proposals.
-The conference will take place July 26 to 28, 2023 at The City Law School, City, University of London.
+The 9th Biennial Applied Legal Storytelling Conference will take place July 26 to 28, 2023 at The City Law School, City, University of London.

 Become a General Member: Anyone who is interested in legal writing or the teaching of legal writing may subscribe to LWI's email distribution list.
 To learn more about LWI's publications, resources, conferences, and workshops, become a general member.